 We all have beliefs but those who will not even take off a religious symbol while at work are obviously putting their belief and their own comfort first.
 Such a person is not therefor well suited to dealing with all kinds of people including conflicting believers or atheists; also protected by the way, supposedly from this kind of public support of religion.
 Again, I'm disappointed that government has inserted itself in the issue under the cover of culture.

-Islam is NOT culture or race, it is religion, and approving the Hijab for the RCMP is feeding our culture to it.
+Islam is NOT culture or race, it is a religion, and approving the Hijab for the RCMP is special treatment.
 I was always so proud of Canada's quiet approach to religion, now we are no better than Americans in this respect.
+Glorifying for the sake of political expediency.
+Another card in the deck of identity politics.

 Expecting the "policed" to accommodate this policy in any way; to honestly allow the fair opportunity for a Hijab wearing officer to effectively work in the general public is silly on the face of it.
 If the people most often encountered by RCMP tended toward such open mind consideration we wouldn't need the RCMP in the first place.
 It will come as no surprise then when normal well meaning "old world" Canadians start getting "outed" for bigotry after a pattern of baiting and social media shaming.